beaulieuhugo97/beaulieuhugo97/README.md

 # Hi there 👋

-Graduating with a technical degree in networking (security specialization), I have 4 years of programming experience as a fullstack web developer in several startups.
+My name is Hugo.
+I graduated with a technical degree in networking (security specialization), I have 4 years of programming experience as a fullstack web developer in several startups.
 Passionate about open-source and cybersecurity, I love spending time on HackTheBox and I'm on my 4th CTF at Hackfest.

 ## ⚙️ About
 - ☁️ Working on [SmallCloud](https://smallcloud.ca/), my company and side project.